Guest0x0/normalization-bench/README.md

 some indirectons when looking up variables.
 And the results shows that it indeed brings some slight boost.
 This is in agreement with the results of abstract machine variants below.

-### abstract machine variants
-The three tested abstract machine variants are CBN, strongly reducing Krivine machine.
-Since they are CBN, they are not intended to be used in practice.
-However, I think the result here scale to other abstract machines, such as the strongly reducing CBV machine above.

-Before looking at the performance of the results,
-I would like to first explain the details of the three abstract machines.
-All three abstract machines are the CBN, strongly reducing Krivine machine.
-This abstract machine contains three components, a code representing current control, an environment for bound variables that may be captured, and a global stack holding continuations.
-The environment is represented as lists in all three machines.
-The difference lies in the representation of the continuation stack.
-In `AM.Crégut.list`, it is represented as a list of continuations.
-In `AM.Crégut.arr`, it is represented as a large, fixed size array of continuations.
-In `AM.Crégut.ADT`, it is represented as a ADT, with the "tail" part of the continuation stack inlined into every type of continuation.

-Now, the access pattern on the stack during the execution of the abstract machine is also worth mentioning.
-Basically, the machine will look at the first frame in the continuation stack (or its absence) on every transition, and decide its behavior accordingly.

-With the above information in mind, it is now easy to see why `ADT` is the most performant in most cases.
-In `list`, each transition requires inspecting whether the list is empty (one indirection) + inspecting the first frame of the stack when it is present (one indirection).
-In `arr`, each transition requires a bound check plus one indirection inspecting the first stack frame.
-Finally, in `ADT`, all these can be done by inspecting the ADT (one indirection).

-Given that the above operation must be repeated on every machine transition, I think the ADT implementation of stack should be favored for abstract machine based normalizers.

 ### memorized NBE